spatialos/UnrealGDK/docs/setup-and-installing.md

 # Set up and get started with the SpatialOS Unreal GDK

-This guide explains how to set up the SpatialOS Unreal GDK and the Unreal Engine fork for use with the Starter Project.
+This guide explains how to set up the [SpatialOS Unreal GDK](https://github.com/spatialos/UnrealGDK) and our [Unreal Engine fork](https://github.com/improbableio/UnrealEngine/tree/4.19-SpatialOSUnrealGDK) for use with the [Unreal GDK Starter Project](https://github.com/spatialos/UnrealGDKStarterProject).
 If you want to use your own native Unreal project, follow the below steps up to and including [Cloning](#cloning), and then follow the [guide to porting your project from Unreal](./content/porting-unreal-project-to-gdk.md).

 ## Contents